bookio/client/docs/howto-add-new-language.md

 }
 ```

-Now we add a Hungarian section below the section that translates to Swedish (sv), and adds the Hungarian word for the english 'Who':
+Now we add a Hungarian section below the section that translates to Swedish (sv) (don´t forget to add ',' after the preceding section), and adds the Hungarian word for the english 'Who':

 ```
 {